Happy Happy Dogs!

 The problem is that many of these ‘professionals’ do not have any formal qualifications or belong to any professional accreditation body who adjudicates and regulates their competence.

+You may be receiving very sub-standard & advice.
 Without formal study and subsequent qualifications, there's likely to be very poor, incomplete or totally inaccurate diagnosis of the problem which of course results in a completely inaccurate and ineffective treatment plan.
-Some 'trainers/behaviourists' claim to be qualified but have only studied online or recieved 'qualifications' from an organization with no external adjudication.
+Some 'trainers/behaviourists' claim to be qualified but have only studied online or received 'qualifications' from an organization with no external adjudication.

-The overall effect may be at best detrimental to the dog and at worse harmful, exacerbating the original complaint.
+The overall effect of non-regulation?
+Detrimental to the dog and at worse harmful & exacerbating the original complaint.

 The Animal Behaviour Training and Welfare Council (ABTC) is the regulatory body created to represent trainers and behaviourists.